gmorse81/boondoggle/README.md

 [![Build Status](https://cloud.drone.io/api/badges/gmorse81/boondoggle/status.svg)](https://cloud.drone.io/gmorse81/boondoggle)
 # Boondoggle

-Boondoggle is a helm umbrella chart preprocessor, a dependency state management tool as well as a local development tool.
+Boondoggle is a helm umbrella chart preprocessor and a dependency state management tool as well as a local development tool.

 ## What is an umbrella chart?

-If you are unfamiliar with the concept of an umbrella chart, please see [this page](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies)
+If you are unfamiliar with the concept of an umbrella chart, please see [the helm recommendation for managing complex charts](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies)

-tldr; An umbrella chart is a helm chart that simply ties together a number of other charts as dependencies.
+tldr; An umbrella chart is a helm chart that ties together a number of other charts as dependencies.

 ## What problem is being solved?